-The employer will grant facilities in terms of time to any employee who is the chairman or member of a participation council or a joint participation council, faculty participation council or a central services or degree programme participation council, if the employee is employed by the employer, with due observance of what is set out in the table below.
+The employer provides facilities in terms of time to any employee who is the chairperson or member of a participation council (MR) or a joint participation council (GMR), faculty participation council or a central services or degree programme participation council, if the employee is employed by the employer, with due observance of what is set out in the table below.
+These facilities are regarded as a minimum which applies if parties do not succeed in reaching an agreement.
 'Large universities' are understood to be universities of applied sciences with more than 4000 students and 'small universities' are understood to be universities of applied sciences with fewer than 4000 students.

-Participation council/joint participation council:
+Participation council (MR)/joint participation council (GMR):

-- chairman: - large universities standard 0.2 of the standard full-time employment; - small universities standard 0.1 of the standard full-time employment; - member: - large universities standard 0.1 of the standard full-time employment; - small universities standard 0.05 of the standard full-time employment;
+- chairperson: - large universities standard 0.25 of the standard full-time employment; - small universities standard 0.15 of the standard full-time employment; - member: - large universities standard 0.15 of the standard full-time employment; - small universities standard 0.10 of the standard full-time employment;